- What is the Sustainable Stock Exchanges (SSE) initiative?

 The SSE Global Dialogue is the initiative’s flagship event.
 Held every two years, the objective of the forum is to bring together senior stock exchange executives, policy makers, regulators, investors and companies, so that they can share their sustainability experiences and best practices with one another and deliberate on new approaches to global challenges.
 Previous Global Dialogues have taken place in Geneva, New York, Xiamen and Rio de Janeiro.
 If you would like your organization to be considered for attending or speaking at this event, please email firstname.lastname@example.org.
 For more information on past conferences, click here.

 The four co-organizers of the SSE initiative (UNCTAD, UNGC, UNEP-FI and PRI) manage its Secretariat activities.
 Each of these UN or UN-supported organizations is active in the field of promoting responsible investment and sustainable business practices.
 Each works to facilitate the involvement of its complementary and overlapping constituencies (i.e. companies, investors, regulators and policy makers) in the activities of the SSE initiative.
-The SSE initiative’s operational structure is depicted in the image below:
+Find more information here.

 Any stock exchange whose country of incorporation is a UN member State can join the SSE initiative and become a “Partner Exchange.”
 Please note, at the moment the SSE initiative is inviting only stock exchanges and there is currently no arrangement for other types of trading platforms to join the initiative.

 The SSE initiative also invites all capital market stakeholders (investors, companies, regulators and policy makers) to join the SSE Global Dialogues, participate in the SSE Consultative Group, and propose potential SSE workstreams to explore best practice on how stock exchanges and their regulators can promote sustainable business practices and responsible investments.